-Upcoming talks about Charles I include, 12th April, at John Sandoe Books, Chelsea; 17th April, at Hungerford Books, Hungerford; in conversation 6th May at Chiddingstone Castle, Kent; 30 June, Chalke Valley History Festival, 3rd October, Warwick Words, Warwick.
+Upcoming talks about Charles I include: in conversation 6th May at Chiddingstone Castle, Kent (I will be wearing a ring containing the hair of Charles I's daughter Elizabeth, to discuss women in the civil war); 30 June, Chalke Valley History Festival; I July, the Hay Barn, Bosworth Battlefield; 3rd October, Warwick Words, Warwick.
 I will also be at the Edinburgh and Althorp book festivals: dates to be confirmed.

-Dan Snow interviews me about Charles I and why he was not a useless king, on the History Hit podcast.
-Learn what is 'bollocks' and what not. https://www.acast.com/dansnowshistoryhit/charlesireconsidered-leandadelisle
+Dan Snow interviews me about Charles I and why he was not a useless king, on the History Hit podcast. https://www.acast.com/dansnowshistoryhit/charlesireconsidered-leandadelisle

 The latest BBC History Magazine Collectors Edition on the Civil War features my article on Charles I, the king behind the myths.